 Transferring personal information across international borders is becoming increasingly complex.
 For example, European data transfers outside the European Economic Area are highly regulated.
-The mechanisms that we and many other companies rely upon for European data transfers (e.g., Privacy Shield and Model Clauses) are being contested in the European court system.
-We are closely monitoring developments related to requirements for transferring personal data outside the European Union and other countries that have similar trans-border data flow requirements.
-These requirements may result in an increase in the obligations required to provide our services in the European Union or in sanctions and fines for non-compliance.
-Several other countries, including Australia and Japan, have also established specific legal requirements for cross-border transfers of personal information.
+The mechanisms that we and many other companies rely upon for European data transfers (e.g., Privacy Shield and Model Clauses) are the subject of recent judicial decisions in the European court system.
+We are closely monitoring this and other developments related to requirements for transferring personal data outside the European Union and other countries that have similar trans-border data flow requirements, and adjusting our practices accordingly.
+These new requirements have resulted in some changes in the obligations required to provide our services in the European Union and could expose us to potential sanctions and fines for non-compliance.
+Several other countries, including Australia, Brazil and Japan, have also established specific legal requirements for cross-border transfers of personal information.
 Other countries, such as India, are considering requirements for data localization (e.g., where personal data must remain in the country).
-If the mechanisms for transferring personal information from certain countries or areas, including Europe to the United States, should be found invalid or if other countries implement more restrictive regulations for cross-border data transfers (or do not permit data to leave the country of origin), such developments could impact our business, financial condition and results of operations, in those jurisdictions.
+If other countries implement more restrictive regulations for cross-border data transfers (or do not permit data to leave the country of origin), such developments could impact our business, financial condition and results of operations, in those jurisdictions.